 If you, or a close relative (such as a spouse or child) has been harmed after eating gluten, because of the negligence of a third party, we can help you.
-If you have the right to claim, we will happily provide you with an excellent food allergy claims solicitor, who will handle your claim and fight to win you the maximum amount of compensation that you deserve.
+If you have the right to claim, we will happily provide you with an excellent gluten allergic reaction claims solicitor, who will handle your claim and fight to win you the maximum amount of compensation that you deserve.

 Call Accident Claims UK today to begin your food allergy personal injury claims process.
 We’re looking forward to hearing from you.